 Research interests

-I’m also passionate about reproducible code, promoting open-access science, and contributing to open-source software.
+I’m also passionate about reproducible code, promoting open-access science (e.g., as an associate editor for ESE), and contributing to open-source software.
 If this interests you, I have written a Python tutorial on reproducible figure making for scientists.

 Figure from Van der Plas et al., 2025, Ecol.
 Sol.
 Evid.